TomLing/tomling.github.io/_drafts/2019-01-24-azure-serverless-functions-routing-options.md

 This will change the URL to the following **_http://localhost:7071/api/GetName/{name}_**

-Now instead of supplying the name via a URL parameter I can instead supply it using a route parameter.
+Now instead of supplying the name via a URL parameter, I can instead supply it using a route parameter.

 ![Route Parameter]({{ "/assets/media/2019-01-24/routebrowserparameter.PNG" | absolute_url }})